dollalilz/2041_20T2/cheatsheet.md (1).md

 ```

 ### `uniq`: remove or count duplicates
+How it works: sees 2 lines to determine if they are the same, doesnt print the 2nd one.
+Sort first --> uniq --> sort
 ```bash
 -c 		also print number of times each line is duplicated -d 		only print (one copy of) duplicated lines